-The Data Protection Act defines direct marketing (DM) as:
+The Data Protection Act 2018 (DPA) defines direct marketing (DM) as:

-“the communication (by whatever means) of any advertising or marketing material which is directed to particular individuals”
+“the communication (by whatever means) of advertising or marketing material which is directed to particular individuals”

 This includes marketing commnications sent by post, email, text messages and telephone.